-- Trend lines indicate seasonal water temperatures as expected.
+- Trend lines indicate water temperatures slowly increasing at all stations.

 \All hydrometric data is provisional and is subject to correction.
 Please consult Water survey of Canada for finalized data and interpretation.

 pH

 pH is used to give an indication of the acidity or basicity of a solution.
 A pH of 7 denotes a neutral solution while lower values are acidic and higher values are basic.
 Technically, the pH of a solution indicates the availability of protons to react with molecules dissolved in water.
 Such reactions can affect how molecules function chemically and metabolically.